New chemistry delivers step change in early blight control

 A maximum of three applications of MIRAVIS can be made per crop per season, and it has a withholding period of 14 days in potatoes.

-MIRAVIS is packed in 5 litre containers and is due to arrive in New Zealand in late Jan to early Feb 2018 - in time for potato growers to use MIRAVIS this season.
+MIRAVIS will be available in 1 litre and 5 litre packs in early February 2018 - in time for potato growers to use MIRAVIS this season.

 Click here to download the Technote on MIRAVIS in potatoes, including application rates and trial results.